AlexMist23/weather-app/README.md

 The future development of the Weather App will focus on enhancing the user experience by introducing interactive and informative graphs to present broadcast data in a clear and visually stunning manner.

-## Contributions

-No external contributions are currently required for this project.

-## Sponsors

-The Weather App is currently not sponsored by any individuals or organizations.

-## Related Projects

-This project is a solo effort, created entirely by me.

 ## Author

 - Aleksander Misterkiewicz

-## License

-This project is licensed under the Apache License Version 2.0, January 2004 (http://www.apache.org/licenses/).

 ## Acknowledgments